alunmj/awspinch/README.md

 1. Done: Using the AWS Tools for PowerShell instead of the AWS CLI
 1. Done: Keeping the Delegation Sets in hand for use in later scans
 1. Done: Checking the Delegation Sets in hand for matches
-1. Making it a CmdLet so you can provide your own parameters
+1. Done: Making it a CmdLet so you can provide your own parameters
-1. Scanning for multiple endpoint domains
+1. Done: Scanning for multiple endpoint domains
+1. Run as parallel jobs - does this make it faster?